 Injuries to the spine and nerve system such as vertebral subluxations can occur during the birth process, while learning to walk, tumbling and falling, or sitting too much in front of a video game.
 Physical, chemical, or environmental stress to the body, whether they appear dramatic or seemingly insignificant, can also take their toll and lead to problems.

-These subluxations can slow development, weaken immune systems, and cause behavioral challenges that are unexplainable, or they can lie dormant for decades and lead to problems down the road.
+These subluxations can slow development, weaken immune systems, and cause behavioral challenges.
+These changes might be unexplainable, or they can lie dormant for decades and lead to problems down the road.
 Vertebral subluxations are easily detected and corrected through chiropractic examinations.

 Nursing, nutrition, and nerve supply are all very important.
 If you are about to begin nursing a newborn or wean your baby, this article is great timing.
 If you’ve already done that and are raising your children, then this is also good timing.
-Either way, now is the time to take care of your child’s nerve system so they can optimize their health for a lifetime.
+Either way, now is the time to take care of your child’s nerve system.
+Doing so will optimize their health for a lifetime.
 Click here if you would like to find a provider near you.